The record shows that the Trump administration’s efforts to weaken environmental regulations are no match for the law.

 A review of the Trump administration's deregulatory actions during the last two years shows the following:

 Summaries of Earthjustice’s lawsuits against the Trump administration — including recent decisions and legal briefs, and lawsuits filed after the publication of this report — are available at earthjustice.org/overruling.

-Of the 120 lawsuits Earthjustice has filed to defend health and environmental protections against the Trump administration’s attacks, there have been major decisions on 17 of them.
+Of the 120 lawsuits Earthjustice filed in the first two years of the administration, to defend health and environmental protections against the Trump administration’s attacks, there have been major decisions on 17 of them.
 Trump has won only one of these battles.
 Earthjustice has won 16.

 The 17 cases are listed below.
 In some cases, the Trump administration withdrew their actions following Earthjustice's legal brief filings.